Douglasvmatos/chat-realtime/README.md

 ## 💻 Project

-This project is was to created a login page and an online chat using MongoDB, Node.js, Express.js, and React technologies.
-The system will allow users to sign up, log in, and participate in real-time chat rooms.
+This project was created to develop a login page and an online chat using MongoDB, Node.js, Express.js, and React technologies.
+The system allows users to sign up, log in, and participate in real-time chat rooms.

 ## 🖧 Technologies